jbestcodes/Chama-Vault/TECHNICAL_SPEC.md

 ---

-This technical specification serves as the definitive guide for understanding, developing, and maintaining the ChamaVault system.
+This technical specification serves as the definitive guide for understanding, developing, and maintaining the Jaza Nyumba system.
 All implementations should align with these specifications to ensure consistency and reliability.